 Volunteer or Work Experience

 Applicants should have an understanding of the scope of physical therapy practice.
 This understanding is best developed through observation of physical therapists in multiple types of clinical practice.
-It is strongly recommended that the applicant demonstrate a total of 75-100 hours of observation, in as many as 3 different types of settings.
+Prior to the application deadline, applicants must have completed a minimum of 75 hours of observation in at least 3 different types of settings (with at least 10 hours in each).
+Observation hours must be documented and verified by the facility.
 Setting types include, but are not limited to: acute care, fitness/wellness, general adult outpatient, inpatient rehabilitation, outpatient adult orthopedics/sports, pediatric inpatient, pediatric outpatient, school systems, skilled nursing facilities, and wound care.
 Receiving physical therapy treatment or being a caregiver for someone with a physical disability can count toward one setting for purposes of this requirement.

 - Physical Therapist Centralized Application Service (PTCAS) application

 - college transcripts

 - three recommendation forms.
 One of the recommendations must be written by a physical therapist who has observed and supervised the applicant in a clinical setting.

 ALL application documents will be collected by PTCAS.

 All students are required to submit evidence of health insurance prior to participation in clinical experiences.